 - Dry mouth

-Abruptly stopping use of some central-acting agents can cause a sudden, dangerous increase in blood pressure.
+You could experience a dangerous increase in blood pressure if you suddenly stop taking central-acting agents.
 Don't stop taking these medications without talking to your doctor.

 Aug.
 14, 2019